Ōtari-Wilton’s Bush Trust

 • Helping conservation science

 Ōtari-Wilton’s Bush Trust is a public charitable trust made up of people who care deeply about the preservation of this internationally significant native botanic garden and forest reserve.
 Members include families, retirees, keen gardeners, walkers, photographers, botanists and conservationists.
 Many are active volunteers – brought together by the common purpose of sustaining Ōtari-Wilton’s Bush for future generations.
-Check out Facebook and Instagram and the News section for our latest news.
+Check our Facebook and Instagram pages and the News section for news and updates

 What we do